twpkevin06222/Deep-Attention-Network-for-BraTS20/README.md

 - Implement weighted [focal loss](https://arxiv.org/abs/1708.02002) to tackle class imbalanced, such that not well classified labels are emphasized instead of the easily classified labels.
 - Implement third party library that supports various 3D data augmentation techniques for medical imaging, such as batch generators repo by [MIC@DKFZ](https://github.com/MIC-DKFZ/batchgenerators).
-- Use gradient accumulation technique, such that we can increase the number of batch size for 3D model and standarize the batch size for all models to provide fair comparison.
+- Use gradient accumulation technique, such that we can increase the number of batch size for 3D model and standardize the batch size for all models to provide fair comparison.
 - Reduce the complexity of self-guided attention mechanism (SGANet) by reducing the number of output channel for convolutional layers.

 ## License and Copyright